dagraham/etm-dgraham/README.md

   * t: Tags: all items with @t tag entries grouped by tag
   * u: Used Time: all items with @u used time entries grouped by month and hierarchically by index
   * U: Used Summary: used time aggregates grouped by month and hierarchically by index
-  * y: Yearly Planning Calendar: compact monthly calendar by half year.
+  * y: Yearly Planning Calendar: compact monthly calendar.

 [↺ contents](#contents)